-In this post, we’ll take a closer look at the ingredients and nutritional information of animal crackers from Stauffer to see whether or not they are good for you.
+In this post, I’ll take a closer look at the ingredients and nutritional information of various animal crackers to see whether or not they are good for you.

 Also read: The Truth About Popcorners: Are They Really Healthy?